At least 26 homes destroyed in Colorado's CalWood Fire as historic wildfire season continues

 More than 8.3 million acres have burned across the country this year, according to the National Fire Interagency Center.

-In Colorado, fireghters battled the CalWood and Lefthand Canyon fires in Boulder county over the weekend, bringing the latter to full containment within a day.
+In Colorado, firefighters battled the CalWood and Lefthand Canyon fires in Boulder County over the weekend, bringing the latter to full containment within a day.
 Those blazes arose as responders continue to fight the Cameron Peak fire, the largest wildfire in state history,

 Two new fires spark in Colorado

-The fast-moving CalWood Fire in the foothills of Colorado's Rocky Mountains quickly grew to nearly 9,000 acres after sparking in Boulder county Saturday.
+The fast-moving CalWood Fire in the foothills of Colorado's Rocky Mountains quickly grew to nearly 9,000 acres after sparking in Boulder County Saturday.

-"This is actually the biggest wildfire in Boulder County history," Boulder County Sheriff's Office Division Chief Mike Wagner said during a press briefing Sunday.
-"As far as by acreage, and so it's the largest our community has ever seen."
+"This is actually the biggest wildfire in Boulder County history," Boulder County Sheriff's Office Division Chief Mike Wagner said during a press briefing Sunday, "as far as by acreage, and so it's the largest our community has ever seen."

 "We don't believe that their list is complete," Wagner said of the destroyed structures.
 "There's likely more structures that we just could not get to within that burn area, and so damage assessment teams are going to come and go out again tomorrow attempt to locate additional structures and report those out as we can."